calebmer/calebmer.github.io/_posts/2019-07-09-my-adventures-writing-a-virtualized-list.md

 There’s a PR open to
 [add a dynamically sized virtualized list for `react-window`](https://github.com/bvaughn/react-window/issues/6), but it hadn’t been merged yet.
-Even if that PR were merged into `react-window` I _still_ wouldn’t have been able to use it.

-1. I needed to incrementally load items in the list when they scrolled into view.
-While the items were loading I needed shimmer placeholders.
-2. I needed a solution that would also work on React Native iOS and Android.
+I needed to incrementally load items in the list when they scrolled into view and while the items were loading I needed shimmer placeholders.
+I couldn’t do this with `FlatList` but I could with the unmerged `react-window` PR!
+However, I needed a solution that would also work on React Native iOS and Android.
 `react-window` is web only.

 Well, that meant I needed to write my own virtualized list.